Discover holidays in Newquay & Crantock

 Holidays in Newquay and Crantock are all about exploring!
 Our proximity to the north coast means it’s all about the beach, the coast, those idyllic coastal destinations and those top family attractions.

-Our park is perfect for exploring, with miles of quiet country lanes and pretty footpaths nearby – some end at pubs, some at beaches and some back where you started from.
+Our caravan site in Cornwall is perfect for exploring, with miles of quiet country lanes and pretty footpaths nearby – some end at pubs, some at beaches and some back where you started from.

 Leave Trevella and take a pleasant walk across the fields to the Gannel Estuary (half a mile), which takes you to either Crantock Beach or into Newquay (one and a half miles and via The Fern Pit ferryboat at high tide).